0xC0000054/sc4-dbpf-loading/README.md

 # sc4-dbpf-loading

-A DLL Plugin for SimCity 4 that optimizes the DBPF loading.

-This is an experimental plugin that provide the following features:
+A DLL Plugin for SimCity 4 that optimizes the DBPF plugin loading that the game performs on startup.

+# Warning

+This plugin is **EXPERIMENTAL**.
+It may cause CTDs or other issues.
+You should download it for **TESTING PURPOSES ONLY** and backup your plugins/regions before testing it.

+The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-dbpf-loading/releases

+## Features

+* Reduces the time for the game to show its splash screen by up to 90%.
+* Adds an optimization to the game code for large data reads.
 * Disables the game code that searches the entire file if the DBPF signature was not found.
-* Replaces one DBPF signature check with a file extension check, the plugin tells the game that any file with a .SC4 extension (.SC4, .SC4Lot, etc.) is DBPF.
-This removes one file open/read call, SC4 will still check the signature when it loads the plugin file.
+* Disables the game code that tries to load files in the plugins folders with non-DBPF file extensions (.txt, .png, etc.).
+    * With this change, only .DAT, .SC4Desc, .SC4Lot, etc. will be considered for loading as DBPF files.
-* Changes the 'missing plugin' dialog to display the plugin pack ID in hexadecimal (untested).
+* Changes the 'missing plugin' dialog to display the plugin pack ID in hexadecimal.
 * Adds a `-StartupDBPFLoadTrace:` command line argument with the following options:
     * `ShowLoadTime` - shows a message box with the resource loading time in milliseconds.
     * `WinAPI` - shows message boxes before and after the resource loading code runs, this allows the user to start and stop a Process Monitor trace when the message box is shown.
     * `ListLoadedFiles` - writes the loaded DBPF files to the plugin's log file in the order SC4 reads them.

-The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-dbpf-loading/releases

 ## System Requirements

 * SimCity 4 version 641